This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 How To Make Healthy Tuna Salad

-Step 2: Add the drained tuna, chopped celery, grated carrots, sliced green onions, diced red bell pepper, diced red onion, finely chopped flat-leaf parsley, chopped dill, dried basil, garlic powder, salt, and pepper to a large bowl.
+- Drain two cans of albacore tuna.
+Add the drained tuna, chopped celery, grated carrots, sliced green onions, diced red bell pepper, diced red onion, finely chopped flat-leaf parsley, chopped dill, dried basil, garlic powder, salt, and pepper to a large mixing bowl.
 Then, add the red wine vinegar and lemon juice to the bowl.

-Step 3: Thoroughly mix the tuna salad and serve.
+- Thoroughly mix the tuna salad and serve.

 There are so many delicious ways to serve this tuna salad.
 Here are some of our favorites:

-- In A Bowl: Enjoy this tuna salad right out of the bowl!
+- In a Bowl: Enjoy this tuna salad right out of the bowl!

-- Add To Toast: Add some of this tuna salad to toast.
+- Add to Toast: Add some of this tuna salad to toast.

-- Make A Sandwich: Make a tuna salad sandwich with your favorite bread.
+- Make a Sandwich: Make a tuna salad sandwich with your favorite bread.
 Or, make a tuna salad croissant sandwich.

 - Tomato or Bell Pepper: Add this tuna salad to the inside of a large tomato or bell pepper.